Macedonian Ruins

 (1) Techinnah, from chandra "to be gracious"; hithpael, "to entreat grace"; Greek deesis.
 (2) Tephillah, from hithpael of paalal, "to seek judgment"; Greek.
 "Prayer," proseuchee, for obtaining blessings, implying devotion; "supplication," deesis, for averting evil.

 Coming back to The Lord’s Prayer, the opening involves a salutation.
 What follows is mainly imperatives.
-Where we know what Yahweh has decreed or promised this or that for us, we do not need to beg; we demand or command that it become a reality.
+When we know what Yahweh has decreed or promised this or that for us, we do not need to beg; we demand or command that it become a reality.
 Since we already know it is Yahweh’s desire that we have this or that, what prevents us from receiving it?
-Either of our own doing or someone other than Yahweh prevents us from receiving the answers to prayer.
+Either our own doing or someone other than Yahweh prevents us from receiving the answers to prayer.
 Having done all to remove ourselves from that equation, we are left with the possibility that there are others preventing us from receiving from Yahweh—much like Daniel’s answer to prayer being upheld for twenty-one days by unrighteous spiritual forces.

 It is these forces that we, with our imperatives, are commanding to cooperate, and it is these forces that require our persistence.